csev/dj4e/assn/dj4e_hello.md

 Making a New Project and Application
 -------------------------------------

-Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new project and an application:
+Start a shell with virtual environment (if needed) and go into your `django_projects` folder and start a new project and an application:

     workon django2                  # as needed
     cd ~/django_projects
     django-admin startproject dj4e